-A popular yet bizarre attractions, Memento Park contains the giant figures of the communist era that once filled the streets of Budapest.
-Among them are the forms of Lenin, Marx, and Engels, as well as memorials to Soviet soldiers and communist martyrs.
+A popular yet bizarre attraction, Memento Park contains the giant figures of the communist era that once filled the streets of Budapest.
+Among them are the forms of Lenin, Marx and Engels, as well as memorials to Soviet soldiers and communist martyrs.
 There are also exhibitions detailing the history of the Soviet occupation in Budapest, contributing to a unique collection of artefacts and a fine location to educate oneself on the nature of communism.

 Hungary is a wonderful family destination, and Budapest is a particularly good city to explore with children.
 Not only does the country offer a plethora of sightseeing attractions which would appeal to people of all ages, but there are also a number of places that kids will especially enjoy.
 Budapest is a safe city and the locals are generally very hospitable, making it feel family-friendly and welcoming.

 The Great Circus, complete with clowns and acrobats, is internationally renowned, and the Budapest Puppet Theatre should top the list of things to do in Hungary with kids, even though the shows tend to be in Hungarian.
 The Budapest zoo is one of the oldest in Europe, adjoining the botanical gardens and delighting the whole family.